vatlab/vat-docs/content/Documentation/vtools Commands/import.md

 </details>

-##### File formats and format specification files (.fmt) (option `--format`)
+#### 2.1 File formats and format specification files (.fmt) (option `--format`)

-`` vtools import `` can handle input file in many different formats (e.g. `.vcf`) and their gzipped or bzipped versions (e.g. `.vcf.gz`). variant tools relies on [format specification files][2]to describe a file format.
+`` vtools import `` can handle input file in many different formats (e.g. `.vcf`) and their gzipped or bzipped versions (e.g. `.vcf.gz`). variant tools relies on [format specification files](Documentation/Customization/Format/_index.md)  to describe a file format.
 These files (with extension `.fmt`) tell variant tools how to read from an input file.
 They are available online and will be downloaded automatically to the local resource directory of variant tools.
-Please refer to the variant tools [input file format][3] for a list of supported formats, or use command `vtools show formats` to get a list of formats, and `vtools show format FMT` for details of a format.
+Please refer to the variant tools [input file format](Documentation/Customization/Format/supportedformats/_index.md) for a list of supported formats, or use command `vtools show formats` to get a list of formats, and `vtools show format FMT` for details of a format.

 A format specification file defines how to import variants (fields `chr`, `pos`, `ref`, and `alt`), variant info fields, genotypes, and genotype infor fields from input files.
 It basically tells command `vtools import` what fields are available from input file, from which column each field should be read, how to post-process input (e.g convert 0-based positions to 1-based), and how to store the data (data type).